tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about OpTic** "*True Sight*?
 Nah fam, I can't wait to see the *Vision* episode on this."

-**What would success look like?** Doing so well that Call of Duty players take a break from tweeting "Who's up?" and decide to voluntarily watch Dota 2.
+**What would success look like?** Doing so well that Call of Duty players take a break from tweeting 'Who's up?' and decide to voluntarily watch Dota 2.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/fnaticbanner.png" alt="Banner"></p>